New Solar Modules

 2. Reduction in electricity use

-It could be that charging these small smart devices isn’t a big deal in an overall electricity consumption{ context of course|| perspective}, it’s quite the contrary.
-It’s a situation dependent on the amount.
+While it might seem that charging these tiny smart gadgets isn’t important in an overall electricity consumption{ context of course|| perspective} however, the reality is quite the opposite.
+It’s an equation dependent on the amount.

 3. Micro Size Solar Cells